GeorgeDaoud3/SOFE4630U-MS4/README.md

         <img src="figures/subscription.jpg" alt="The message's attributes and format" width="930" />

 ## Setting up the GCP Project
-1. Create a new topic in Google Pub/Sub with a default subscription; name it **election**.
+1. Create a new topic in Google Pub/Sub with a default subscription.
+Name the topic, **election**.
 2. <div id="cred">Create a service account with the Google Pub/Sub admin rule.
-Create and download a JSON file with the corresponding credentials. ( **or use the one already created in MS2**)</div>
+Create and download a JSON file with the corresponding credentials. (**or use the one already created in MS2**)</div>
 3. As each service will be containerized, a docker repository is needed to host the docker images of the **logger** and **recorder** services.
    1. Search for Artifact Registry